skarab42/RepRap-iTopie/scad/v1.0.0/README.md

 TO DO
 -----
 - Y Bed
-- Ronded corner on rear triangle
+- Rounded corner on rear triangle
 - Extruded version (complete build)

 DONE